MultiQC/MultiQC/docs/installation.md

 Before we start - a quick note that using the system-wide installation of Python is _not_ recommended.
 This often causes problems and it's a little risky to mess with it.
-If you find yourself prepending `sudo` to any MultiQC commands, take a step back and think about Pytohn virtual environments / conda instead (see below).
+If you find yourself prepending `sudo` to any MultiQC commands, take a step back and think about Python virtual environments / conda instead (see below).

 ## Installing Python
 To see if you have python installed, run `python --version` on the command line.